 - Identify factors that affect a person's decision to help or not help other people.

-- Describe how social psychology can be applied to health, law, business, and environmental issues.
+- Apply social psychology to health, law, business, and environmental issues.

 General Education Outcomes (GEOs)